trackingplan/trackingplan-ios/README.md

 ## Using tags
 Tags are a pair of key-value strings that will be used for tagging data sent to Trackingplan.
-They can be used from your Trackingplan dashboard for debuging purposes, for example, to filter warnings affecting a specific app version, contry and so on.
+They can be used from your Trackingplan dashboard for debuging purposes, for example, to filter warnings affecting a specific app version, country and so on.

 ### Example
 ```swift